-The Board and its Committees continued to provide oversight of the Credit Union, meeting quarterly and as needed to fulfill its responsibilities of monitoring financial performance and compliance to Legislation, By-laws, and Board Policies.
-The Governance Committee continued reviewing and updating of Board Policies as needed.
-The Audit Committee meets to review the financial information, reports on risk as well as reports from auditors.
-The Nomination Committee was able to attract candidates to fill the 3 Director positions up for election.
+The Board and its Committees continued to provide oversight of the Credit Union.
+They meet quarterly and as needed to fulfill the Board's responsibilities of overseeing financial performance and compliance with

+Legislation, By-laws, and Board Policies.
+The Governance Committee continued reviewing and updating the Board Policies as needed.
+The Audit Committee held meetings quarterly to review the financial information, reports on risk as well as reports from auditors.
+The Nomination Committee succeeded in attracting candidates to fill the 3 Director positions up for election.
 The Co-operative Social Responsibility (CSR) Committee continued to ensure our Charitable Giving and Scholarships align with the United Nations Sustainability Development Goals (UNSDGs) and the seven Co-op principles.
-Members can check out the UNSDGs at https:// sdgs.un.org/goals.
-The PSCU Memorial Scholarship at Memorial University - Indigenous, the PSCU Scholarship at the Marine Institute for Leadership and the PSCU Scholarship at the College of the North Atlantic were awarded during the year.
+Members can check out the UNSDGs at https://sdgs.un.org/goals.
+The PSCU Memorial University Indigenous Scholarship, the PSCU Scholarship at the Marine Institute for Leadership and the PSCU Scholarship at the College of the North Atlantic were awarded during the year.

-The 2023 Annual General Meeting marks the completion of three-year terms for Bill Janes and Doug Dewling and two-year term for Shawn O'Reilly.
-The Board thanks the outgoing Directors for their dedication and contribution during their term.
+The 2024 Annual General Meeting marks the completion of three-year terms for James Anstey, Dave Dewling and George Smith.
+The Board thanks the outgoing Directors for their dedication and contribution.